arabnejad/FabCovidSim/README.md

 Here:

+* `polynomial_order=1`: do not change, will be adaptively increased for influential parameters.
 * `quadrature_rule="C":`selects the Clenshaw Curtis quadrature rule.
 This not required, although it is common.
 * `sparse = True`: selects a sparse grid.
 This is required.
 * `growth = True`: selects a nested quadrature rule (a quadrature rule such that a 1D rule of order p contains all points of the same rule of order p-1).
 Also not required, but is efficient in high dimensions.
 Note that this can only be selected with a subset of all quadrature rules in Chaospy, including Clenshaw Curtis.